luizbgomide/sovereign/combat.md

 ## Damage

-If an attack hits, it inflicts hit point damage equal to the weapon’s damage die plus the weapon’s relevant attribute modifier.
+If an attack hits, it inflicts HP damage equal to the weapon’s damage die plus the weapon’s relevant attribute modifier.
 Special weapon mods or abilities may increase this damage.

 If you are making a purely unarmed attack you may add your Brawl skill to the damage.